-Good questions for Stack Overflow would be:
+Examples of good questions for Stack Overflow are:

 “What is the best way to structure the table of contents across a project?”